 Scholars at any stage of their career are eligible, with enrollment in a doctoral program as the minimum qualification

 Special consideration will be given to early career scholars and first time participants at the Annual Meeting

 Preference will be given to applicants participating in the AAR’s Tibetan and Himalayan Religions Program Unit

 Grant Application Process

 Applicants must complete the online application submission form.
 Applicants should be prepared to provide the following information:

 Tibetan or Himalayan region of origin

 Applicants must submit their grant application through an online submission form.
-Late applications cannot be accepted.
+Emailed or hard copies cannot be accepted.